bids-standard/bep001/Proposal_RepetitionTime.md

    &nbsp;`Magnetization transfer prepulse`: Off-resonant RF pulse(s)
    that is/are applied prior to the excitation pulse to saturate protons associated with macromolecules.<br /><br />
-Please use `RepetitionTimePrepation` to define the segment (overall or outer) repetition time (TR), if you need to reserve `RepetitionTimeExcitation` field for the readout (echo-train or inner) TR.
-For example, in the MP2RAGE pulse sequence diagram of the original publication (Marques et al. 2010), `RepetitionTimePreperation` corresponds to the MP2RAGE_TR, whereas `RepetitionTimeExcitation` stands for the TR within individual readout blocks.
+Please use `RepetitionTimePreparation` to define the segment (overall or outer) repetition time (TR), if you need to reserve `RepetitionTimeExcitation` field for the readout (echo-train or inner) TR.
+For example, in the MP2RAGE pulse sequence diagram of the original publication (Marques et al. 2010), `RepetitionTimePreparation` corresponds to the MP2RAGE_TR, whereas `RepetitionTimeExcitation` stands for the TR within individual readout blocks.

 ```diff
 + * `RepetitionTimeExcitation`: The time in seconds between successive